Boehner survives conservative challenge, re-elected U.S. House speaker

 VETO THREAT

-Meanwhile, Idaho's Raul Labrador, who declined to vote for Boehner in the Speaker's election two years ago, supported him on Tuesday, as did Tea Party darling John Fleming of Louisiana.
+Idaho's Raul Labrador, who declined to vote for Boehner in the speaker's election two years ago, supported him on Tuesday, as did Tea Party member John Fleming of Louisiana.

+"The votes were simply not there to defeat the speaker," Labrador said in a statement.
+"I think it is unwise to marginalize yourself when there is no chance of victory, which was the case today,"

-"As Speaker all I ask and frankly expect is that we disagree without being disagreeable," a tearful Boehner told House members after the election.
+He added that Boehner had asked for his help in moving the House in a more conservative direction.
+A tearful Boehner told House members after the election: "As a speaker, all I ask and frankly expect is that we disagree without being disagreeable."
 Boehner is often overcome by emotion at the start of a new Congress.

 In coming weeks, Boehner is expected to face the difficult task of finding a middle ground on a bill to keep the Department of Homeland Security operating beyond February when funds run out.